 The BRAW Studio Panel can be found in the Premiere Pro top menu, under "Window" -> "Extensions" -> "BRAW Studio Panel".

-Source/Layer Settings are the official RAW parameters you can set to change the way your .braw files are decoded.
-In order to create a seamless experience with BRAW Studio, we took inspiration from the same UI in DaVinci Resolve to design our GUI for our BRAW Studio Source Settings.
-Any user switching from Resolve to/from Premiere Pro should easily find the same parameters without confusion.
+BRAW Studio Settings are mainly the official RAW parameters you can set to change the way your .braw files are decoded, with additional Settings we added to help user's workflow (such as Presets, A/B Comparison, White Balance Picker, ..).
+In order to create a seamless experience with BRAW Studio, we took inspiration from the same UI in DaVinci Resolve to design our GUI.
+Any Resolve user should easily find the same parameters without confusion.

-The two different effects (Source Settings or Layer Settings) correspond to the same parameters but applied to a different element.
+The two different effects (Source Settings or Layer Settings) correspond to the same parameters but applied to a different element in different applications.

-The Source Settings are applied to the Source, so if you cut a clip in two parts, changing the parameters in the Source Settings will change the aspect of both parts of the clip at the same time because they have the same "Source".
+The Source Settings are applied to the Source in Premiere Pro, so if you cut a clip in two parts, changing the parameters in the Source Settings will change the aspect of both parts of the clip at the same time because they have the same "Source".
+You can change the BRAW Settings from the Source Settings effect but

-In Premiere Pro, the Source Settings can be accessed from the "Effect Controls" Panel.
-You can double-click on your clip in the project panel, or if you have already added your clip to a timeline, you can select the clip in the timeline, then in the "Effect Controls" Panel, click on the "Master" tab.
-For now, there is now "Layer Settings" in Premiere Pro.
+which acts like the Lumetri Panel !
+Otherwise, the Source Settings effect can be accessed from the "Effect Controls" Panel : You can double-click on your clip in the project panel or if you have already added your clip to a timeline, you can select the clip in the timeline, then in the "Effect Controls" Panel, click on the "Source" tab.

 Setting : BRAW Studio Presets